fbpx

 • What skills do they need for the role?
 Don’t forget soft skills that are required.

-• Make sure you list all additional benefits included for example enhanced holidays or pension contributions, healthcare benefits, death in service benefits.
+• Make sure you list all additional benefits included with the role.
+For example, enhanced holidays or pension contributions, healthcare benefits, death in service benefits.

 • Talk about the team, awards and why it is such a wonderful place to work.

-We always discuss all the other points when working with you so that we can produce an enticing advert and we can discuss all those points with candidates as we approach them.
-It’s particularly important when trying to engage with candidates who aren’t actively looking as we want to present them with as much information about the opportunity as possible.
+Always, we discuss all these points when working with you.
+So, we can produce an enticing advert and we can discuss all points with candidates as we approach them.
+Particularly, it’s important trying to engage with candidates who aren’t actively looking, as we want to present them with as much information about the opportunity and your business as possible.
+This way, your recruitment process is thorough from the get-go.

 Advert Response

-Once we have the candidates for you and you have their CVs you need to be responsive.
+Once we have candidates apply and you have their CVs you need to be responsive.

 • If you are looking to take the candidate to the next stage you need to get back to them within 24 hours.
-The candidate could start looking at what else is out there and you don’t want to lose the candidate to another firm due to a slow response.
+Otherwise, they could start looking at other roles and you could lose the candidate to another firm due to a slow response and a better recruitment process elsewhere.

 The Interview